sonttran/server/README.md

     cb(null, {broadcasted : req.query.mess});
 }
 ```
-* Recognize the API as a socket.io API
+* Recognize the API as a socket.io API (this is to pass socket.io object to req.io)
 ```javascript
 this.permission = { // register api and its permission to list